 Turtles and tortoises of different species have shells that vary in size, color, and shape but they all have one thing in common - their shells are hard and protective.
-Sometimes environmental conditions, nutrition, diseases, and trauma can alter the appearance and effectiveness of these shells and knowing more about them can help you determine whether or not your turtle is healthy.
+Sometimes environmental conditions, nutrition, diseases, or trauma can alter the appearance and effectiveness of these shells and knowing more about them can help you determine whether or not your turtle or tortoise is healthy.

 "Rot" is a term that reptile enthusiasts use to refer to an infection somewhere on the body.
 Shell rot obviously refers to an infection of the shell.
 Both the carapace and plastron can get shell rot.

-Shell rot is usually acquired from dirty environments, such as dirty water (therefore it is important to know how to keep the water in your aquatic turtle tank clean) or moldy bedding.
-It occurs when bacteria starts flourishing on the shell of a turtle and will eventually cause it to look like rotting fruit with small pits and divots or give it a moth eaten appearance.
-Soft spots may start to form or even have areas of discharge.
+Shell rot is usually caused by bacteria growing in dirty environments, such as with dirty water (therefore it is important to know how to keep the water in your aquatic turtle tank clean) or moldy bedding.
+It occurs when bacteria infect the blood vessels and shell of a turtle and will eventually cause small pits and divots or give it a moth-eaten appearance.
+Soft spots may start to form or even have areas of bloody discharge.
 Very bad shell rot will cause entire scutes to fall off, exposing the bone (and nerves) underneath.

-Individual scutes should naturally shed off and expose only new scutes underneath.
+In many species of water turtles, individual scutes should naturally shed off once or twice a year and expose only new scutes underneath.
 If scutes are falling off and exposing the cream/white bone then there is most likely a serious infection or some sort of trauma that has occurred to the shell.
 Exposed bone is painful to your turtle and is very serious.

-All in all, turtle shells should typically be free of algae, fairly smooth and even, and hard.
-There are always exceptions to the rules but if your turtle or tortoise's shell ever looks strange to you be sure to get him checked out by his vet.
-Reptiles heal and grow very slowly so it may take years for the effects of shell damage to disappear if left untreated.
+All in all, water turtle shells should typically be free of algae, fairly smooth and even, and hard.
+There are always exceptions to the rules, but if your turtle's or tortoise's shell ever looks strange to you be sure to get him checked out by the vet.
+Reptiles heal and grow very slowly so it may take years, or may never improve depending on the disease, for the effects of shell damage to disappear if left untreated.